OmarSalemAI/Codsoft-Tasks/README.md

 Developed insights to optimize sales strategies and enhance business performance.
 Files:

-sales_prediction.ipynb: Jupyter Notebook containing the code for Sales Prediction using Linear Regression. data/sales_data.csv: Dataset used for analysis.
+Sales Prediction.ipynb: Jupyter Notebook containing the code for Sales Prediction using Linear Regression. advertising.csv: Dataset used for analysis.

 3. Iris Flower Classification with Decision Trees
 Objective:
 Implement a classification model for Iris flower species using Decision Trees.